awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.rst

 .. code-block:: sh

-   aws codecommit create-repository --repository-name MyDemoCloud9Repo --repository-description "This is a demonstration repository for the AWS Cloud9 sample." --region REGION_ID
+   aws codecommit create-repository --repository-name MyDemoCloud9Repo --repository-description "This is a demonstration repository for the AWS Cloud9 sample." --region us-east-2

-In the preceding command, replace :code:`REGION_ID` with the ID of the AWS Region to create the repository in.
+In the preceding command, replace :code:`us-east-2` with the ID of the AWS Region to create the repository in.
 For a list of supported regions, see
 :aws-gen-ref:`AWS CodeCommit <rande.html#codecommit_region>` in the |AWS-gr|.

 If you choose to use a different repository name, substitute it throughout this sample.